moneitor/FX_ProjectManager/README.md

 This is still work in progress and will remain like that for the long term.

+### Purpose
+Standardize the way I create projects, load Software and Plugins, Save and Name files.
+There will be utilities to work with file sequences, renaming, renumbering and converting formats.

 There are VEX Snippets that you might find useful inside:
 **FX_ProjectManager/ppm_lib/snippets/vexSnippets/**